renestein/Rstein.AsyncCpp/readme.md

     const int EXPECTED_MESSAGES = 101;
     auto seenMessages = 0;
     {
-      //Create actor (synchronous logic/without state/no reply).
-      auto stateLessActor = CreateSimpleActor<int>([&seenMessages](const int& message) {seenMessages++; });
+      //Create the actor (synchronous logic/without state/no reply). auto stateLessActor = CreateSimpleActor<int>([&seenMessages](const int& message) {seenMessages++; });
       for (int i = 0; i < EXPECTED_MESSAGES; i++)
       {
-        //Send message to the actor.
+        //Send the message to the actor queue. stateLessActor->Tell(i);
-        stateLessActor->Tell(i);
       }

-    } // Actor logic completes and actor is destroyed.
-Alternatively you can call Complete method and wait for the actor Completion task.
+    }// The actor logic completes and the actor is destroyed.
+Alternatively, you can call the Complete method and wait for the actor Completion task.

     ASSERT_EQ(EXPECTED_MESSAGES, seenMessages);
   }